gramps-project/gramps-web-docs/docs/en/user-guide/tasks.md

 # Use the built-in task management

 Gramps Web contains a built-in genealogical task management tool.
-It is meant to enable reserarches to plan and prioritize, but also document their tasks.
+It is meant to enable researchers to plan and prioritize, but also document their tasks.
 This is why tasks are represented as sources in the Gramps database.
 After completing a task, the associated content can serve as a source documenting the research process.

 ## Task basics